serkonda7/vscode-vba/README.md

 ## Key Features
 > Used for [GitHub syntax highlighting][gh-linguist]

-- Syntax highlighting:
-   - Visual Basic for Applications (VBA)
-   - WinWrap Basic (WWB)
+- VBA syntax highlighting
 - 🚧 Export and Import of Macros for Office Documents
 - 🚧 Comprehensive snippets
+- Syntax highlighting for some dialects _(community provided)_
+   - WinWrap Basic (WWB)

 ## Installation